 Keep Siding Away From Heat

-While vinyl can withstand harsh weather conditions, it should not be subjected to excessive heat, especially heat that might melt it or cause damages.
-Not only is this dangerous for your home, but it is also dangerous for you and those that live in it because it can lead to more serious problems, like a fire and such (if you have wooden siding).
-To avoid damage, it is recommended that you keep a safe distance of two to three metres between your home and any grills or other heat sources.
-This space will allow you to be less stressed about causing any damages onto your siding with any of the heat-producing appliances you may have.
+While vinyl can withstand harsh weather conditions, it should not be subjected to excessive heat.
+This is especially true for heat that might melt it or cause physical damage.
+Melted siding is not only dangerous for your home, but it is also a safety hazard for you and your family.
+In fact, excessive heat can lead to much more serious problems, such as house fires if you have wooden framing or siding nearby.
+To avoid this damage, experts recommend keeping a safe distance of two to three meters between your home and any grills.
+The same rule applies to any other outdoor heat sources.
+Maintaining this space allows you to use your heat-producing appliances without worrying about ruining your exterior.

-The siding of your home is just as important as any other aspect of your home.
-This part of your home is one of your most crucial protections against the harsh weather conditions that your area may face.
-Siding can last up to 40 years, but it all depends on how you take care of it and if you are willing to go out of your way to make sure that it is in its best condition.
-To make your siding last longer, you must inspect it multiple times a year, keep it clean, protect it from any plants or tree branches, repair its damages immediately and keep it away from heat.
-By following these tips, you will be able to truly reap the durability benefits that your siding has to offer.
+The siding of your home is just as important as any other feature of your property.
+This exterior layer is one of your most crucial defenses against harsh local weather.
+While quality siding can last up to 40 years, its lifespan depends heavily on proper care.
+You must be willing to invest a little effort to keep it in peak condition.
+To maximize its longevity, inspect your exterior multiple times a year and keep it clean.
+You should also clear away nearby plants or tree branches, repair any damage immediately, and protect it from intense heat sources.
+Following these simple tips allows you to truly reap the long-term durability benefits your siding has to offer.